Ollebamma/hello-world/README.md

 # hello-world
 HI humans,

-Well, am new to javascript and wanted to have a github account, you know to be to work with experience programmers.
+Well, am new to javascript and wanted to have a github account, you know, to be able to work with experience programmers.
 I wish myself happy programming journey.

 Cheers,

 Ollebamma